-Each agency survey vendor will use its experience on other surveys with home health patients and/or other similar populations, the data collection mode, and expected response rates as guides for calculating the monthly sample sizes that will be needed for the Home Health Care CAHPS Survey.

-The sampling rate to achieve these sample sizes indicates that HHAs with monthly frame sizes of 90 or below should start with a sample equal to the sample frame.
+HHAs with monthly frame sizes of 90 or below should start with a sample equal to the sample frame.
 That is, all patients who meet the eligibility criteria will be included in the survey sample.
 For HHAs with larger sampling frames the sampling rate can be reduced, although it clearly will be higher than 50% until the frame exceeds about 180 eligible patients per month.
-CMS will recommend that prior to starting the national implementation, survey vendors acquire from client HHAs sample frame information for each of the 3 or 6 months prior to the beginning of the national implementation to determine an appropriate sampling rate to use during the national implementation.
-Monthly sample size rates should be based on the number of patients who meet survey eligibility criteria in the frames after the first test month, since that month will not have any patients who are ineligible for the survey because they would be sampled during the first month of the test file.
+Monthly sample size rates are based on the number of patients who meet survey eligibility criteria in the frames after the first test month, since that month will not have any patients who are ineligible for the survey because they would be sampled during the first month of the test file.

 B.2 Information Collection Procedures

-Three modes of survey administration will be allowed during the national implementation of the Home Health Care CAHPS Survey to give HHAs options in how they would like to administer the survey, based on their goals and resources.
+Three modes of survey administration are allowed to give HHAs options in how they would like to administer the survey, based on their goals and resources.
 These three modes are described below:

 Mail-only mode